clelandlab/quick/docs/API References/helper.md

 s = quick.Saver(title, path, indep_params=[], dep_params=[], params={})
 ```

 The *class* to construct a data saver.
-The data will be saved in *LabRAD* fassion, where meta information will be saved in an ini file and data points will be saved in a csv file.
+The data will be saved in *LabRAD* fashion, where meta information will be saved in an ini file and data points will be saved in a csv file.

 **Parameters**: